John Challis Readings

 The event was hosted by editor Neil Astley from his home in Northumberland.
 Penelope joined from her home in Falmouth, John from Whitley Bay, and Scottish poet A B Jackson from his home in Leeds.
 Their collections are all published on 24 June 2021 by Bloodaxe Books - all three are 'making something new out of things that have been lost', as Penelope put it.

 John Challis read first in each set, followed by Penelope, then A B Jackson.
 The readings were followed by discussion and Q&A with the online audience.
 All three books explore the past in one form or another - 'archaeology by verse', according to one audience member.

 Newcastle Centre for the Literary Arts, Thursday 7 October 2021, 7-8pm (via Zoom)

 A Poetry Reading with John Challis and Sean O'Brien and 'in conversation' with Bill Herbert

 NCLA’s Research Associate John Challis’ debut collection was published by Bloodaxe this year.
-He will be reading with Sean O’Brien, who was John’s PhD supervisor.
-They will be in conversation with Newcastle University’s Bill Herbert.
+He was reading with Sean O’Brien, who was John’s PhD supervisor.
+Event hosted by Newcastle University’s Bill Herbert.